Qballjos/portainer_templates/README.md

  AS a side note, not related, I'm a large advocate of Mental Health.
 If you are having a rough time right now, please see my Mental Health Youtube Playlist:

  [Mental Health Youtube Playlist](https://youtube.com/playlist?list=PLGk2on7ccZONCobYxwGdvwMcF43gIKmqk)

+ ## ** Adding Further Containers: What I'm currently looking for **

+ I'm currently wanting to add the following containers

+ * Rocket.Chat

+ * Habitica

+ * Vikunja

+  If you'd like to assist with the above, please get into contact and I'll see about adding the applicable code to expand the list

+  Note: any supplimental setup notes can be placed in the description -> Habitica, I'm thinking, would probably need this.